-All Councillors meet together as the Council.
+The Council operates committee system governance model.
+Under this model, all Councillors meet together as the Council.
 Formal meetings of the Council are open to the public except for certain exempt or confidential matters.
 Here Councillors decide overarching policies of the Council and set the budget each year.

-The Council approves the creation of Committees and makes appointments to them based on nominations by political groups.
-The Council also appoints one Councillor to be its Leader.
+The Council holds a special meeting, usually in May each year.
+This meeting is known as the Annual Meeting.
+At the Annual Meeting the Council appoints one Councillor to be its Leader.
+It also approves the creation of its standing Committees and decides which decisions those committees can make.